 1. Use the right size boxes

-Put heavy items, like books, in small boxes; light items, like linens and pillows, in bigger ones.
+When you pack books for moving, pack them or other heavy items in small boxes; light items, like linens and pillows, can be packed in bigger ones.
 (Large boxes packed with heavy items are a common complaint of professional movers.
 They not only make the job harder but also have a better chance of breaking.)

 2. Put heavier items on the bottoms of boxes, lighter items on top

-And if you’re loading the truck yourself, pack heavier boxes first, toward the front of the truck, for balance.
+And if you're loading the truck yourself, pack your heaviest boxes first, toward the front of the truck, for balance.